jlmakes/rematrix/README.md

 var product = [transform, r1, r2, r3].reduce(Rematrix.multiply);
 ```

-By passing the computed transform styles to `Rematrix.parse()`, we create a matrix of the existing transform.
+By passing the computed transform styles to `Rematrix.fromString()`, we create a matrix of the existing transform.
 We can now factor this into our multiplication.

 > The existing transformation has been _deliberately_ placed at the start of the array to ensure the computed transform is the foundation for the succeeding transformations.